kbrsh/wade/README.md

 ### Algorithm

-The algorithm behind the search is fairly simple.
-First, a trie data structure is generated off of the data.
+First, an index is generated from the data.
 When performing a search, the following happens:

 * The search query is processed.
 * The search query is tokenized into keywords.
-* Each keyword except the last is searched for and scores for each item in the data are updated according to the amount of keywords that appear in the document.
+* Each term except the last is searched for exactly and scores for each item in the data are updated according to the relevance of the term to the data.
-* The last keyword is treated as a prefix, and Wade performs a depth-first search and updates the score for all data prefixed with this keyword.
-The score is added depending on how much of the word was included in the prefix, and how relevant the word is to the data.
+* The last keyword is treated as a prefix, and Wade performs a depth-first search and updates the score for all data prefixed with this term using the relevance weight for the term.
 This allows for searching as a user types.

 In-depth explanations of the algorithm are available on the [blog post](https://blog.kabir.ml/posts/inside-wade.html) and [pdf](https://github.com/kbrsh/wade/blob/master/Wade.pdf).